 \begin{lem} (Tail Bound Lemma) Let $\varphi(x;y)$ be a formula as in Theorem \ref{lem-r_cut}.
 Let $H \subseteq M^{|y|}$ be a finite set of size $n$.
 Fix $\varepsilon > 0$ and let $r$ be a parameter satisfying $1 \leq r \leq (1-\varepsilon)n$.
 Let $S \subseteq H$ be selected by independent Bernoulli trials with success probability $r/n$, and let $t \geq 0$ be given.
 Then there is a constant $C=C(\varepsilon)$ such that

 \end{lem}

-We use this to derive the second main tool, a cutting lemma that is weaker than Theorem \ref{lem-r_cut}. \begin{lem} (Suboptimal Cutting Lemma) Let $\varphi(x;y)$ be a formula as in Theorem \ref{lem-r_cut}.
+We use this to derive the second main tool, a cutting lemma that is weaker than Theorem \ref{lem-r_cut}.
+Here and everywhere else, all logarithms are base $2$. \begin{lem} (Suboptimal Cutting Lemma) Let $\varphi(x;y)$ be a formula as in Theorem \ref{lem-r_cut}.
 Let $H \subseteq M^{|y|}$ be a finite set of size $n$.
 Let $r$ be a parameter satisfying $1 < r < n$.
 There is $S \subseteq H$ with

-for some constant $K$ independent of $H$, $r$ and $n$ and with each $X \in {\mathcal T}(S)$ crossed by at most $n/r$ of the formulas $\{\varphi(x;a): a \in H\}.$ \end{lem}
+for some constant $K$ independent of $H$, $r$ and $n$, and with each $X \in {\mathcal T}(S)$ crossed by at most $n/r$ of the formulas $\{\varphi(x;a): a \in H\}.$ \end{lem}